paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

 * Lesson 8,9,10.
 Build & program your obstacle course
 * Lesson 11.
 Evaluate your obstacle course

+## Website

+The website for this unit is at [https://pbaumgarten.com/myp-design/cozmo](https://pbaumgarten.com/myp-design/cozmo)

 # 0. Prequisites

 ## Python installed